 Climate change is one of the biggest threats to our society, and to the future of our business.
-We are committed to reducing greenhouse gas (GHG) emissions from our operations by improving energy efficiency, switching to cleaner fuels and investing on renewable sources, such as solar energy.
+We are committed to reducing greenhouse gas (GHG) emissions from our operations by improving energy efficiency and switching to renewable sources.
+Here are a few ways in which we have effectively reduced the GHG emissions across the value chain.

 Our commitment and roadmap